Areas of Practice:

 Registered Psychotherapist, Certified Canadian Counsellor and the Clinical Director

-My passion, it showed me the path to becoming a therapist in my journey learning neurodivergent with ASD, AuDHD and ADHD, particularly because I am neurodivergent too.
-I am familiar with neurodivergent from multiple ways as myself and other loved ones in my life.
-What I find most fascinating is how taking this journey and learning more, both personally and professionally, I always hope to understand complex individuals, particularly first responders and military because of the impact of their intense careers on their daily life.
-I have gained more interest and knowledge here because many loved ones are in the field or are currently taking the steps to reach first responder or military.
+What I also find fascinating is how taking our life journeys and learning more, both personally and professionally, impact each complex individual, because of the impact of their intense careers on their daily lives.
+I have gained more interest and knowledge with first responders and the military because many loved ones are in the field or are currently taking the steps to do so.

-My goal as your therapist is to support individual’s with their daily life struggles, which include many concerns like anxiety, depression, trauma, self-esteem, relationships, organization, and many others based on their lifestyle.
+My goal as your therapist is to support individuals with their daily life struggles, which include many concerns like anxiety, depression, trauma, self-esteem, relationships, organization, and many others, based on their lifestyle.

 Associations/Education: